Use the quick links below to jump to a particular section of our sights and activities coverage for Hanoi.

 This Catholic cathedral was completed in 1887 by Monseigneur Pigneau de Behaine.
 It was closed in 1975 upon the reunification of Vietnam, and was not reopened until 1985.
 The neo-gothic style of the cathedral looks somewhat out of place in the busy streets of Hanoi, although it's built in what's considered to be the French quarter of the city.
 The church itself has a striking presence, ...
 Read more about St Joseph's Cathedral .

-While many visitors to Vietnam elect to take a cookery course in Hoi An, where there are plenty of ad hoc, cheap alternatives, Hanoi also offers cooking school options worthy of consideration (aside from its great street food ...
+While many visitors to Vietnam elect to take a cookery course in Hoi An, where there are plenty of ad hoc, cheap alternatives, Hanoi also offers cooking school options worthy of ...
 Read more about Cooking course round up .

 If you’re interested in seeking a really good understanding of the heritage and culture of Vietnam while in Hanoi, check out Friends of Vietnam Heritage (FHV), a non-profit group that holds interesting events and publishes books on intriguing ...
 Read more about Friends of Vietnam Heritage (FHV) .